NVIDIA/cuDecomp/docs/env_vars.rst

 --------------------------------------
 (since v0.6.0)

-:code:`CUDECOMP_USE_COL_MAJOR_RANK_ORDER` controls the rank assignment order in the process grid.
-By default, ranks are assigned in row-major order for consistency with :code:`MPI_Cart_*` routines.
-When enabled, ranks are assigned in column-major order.
+:code:`CUDECOMP_USE_COL_MAJOR_RANK_ORDER` is deprecated.
+Use the :code:`rank_order` field in :code:`cudecompGridDescConfig_t`/:code:`cudecompGridDescConfig` instead.

-Default setting is off (:code:`0`).
-Setting this variable to :code:`1` will enable column-major rank assignment.
+When :code:`rank_order` is left at :code:`CUDECOMP_RANK_ORDER_DEFAULT`, this environment variable is still honored for backward compatibility.
+Setting this variable to :code:`1` enables column-major rank assignment; otherwise rank assignment is row-major.
+Explicit :code:`rank_order` settings take precedence over this environment variable.